ritua2/bsswfellowship/checkpointing/README.md

-# restart the previously interrupted code as follows, the output is shown below
+# Restart the previously interrupted code as follows, the output is shown below
 > ./sample_code_with_ckpt r
 The file will be opened in the restart mode.